 The acts of diversity can gain everybody in a workplace.
 It ensures fair treatment across the organization by making communications, products, and the physical environment more usable by as many users as possible.
 It aims to minimize the harmful consequences of accidental or unintentional errors for all.

 Disability awareness training helps all the employees to communicate freely with disabled people.
 It will thus make the place welcoming for all.

 15. I Am… But I Am Not...

-Last but not the least, this is probably the best diversity game to bring your team together.
+This is probably the best diversity game to bring your team together.
 The goal of this activity is to dispel stereotypes and involve everyone in getting to know each other.

 Each participant should take a piece of paper and make two columns with headers “I am…” and “I am not… “ with the word “But” in between.
-It will create the phrase saying “I am… but I am not…”.
-For example: I am Iranian but I am not a terrorist.
+For example, it will create a phrase like, ‘I am Iranian, but I am not a terrorist.’